w3nest/webpm-client/assets/indexAPIdoc.md

 *  The {@link WorkersPoolModule} extends functionality by enabling component installation in Web Workers, as well as task execution and monitoring.

+*  The {@link ViewsModule} provides components to visualize the installed resources or to track the progress of their installation.

 Use this documentation to explore the available modules, APIs, and best practices for integrating **webpm-client** into your project.